 Chiles en Nogada are generally served only from mid-July through the end of September when the ingredients are in season.
 It is a favorite dish for Mexico's Independence Day celebrations.Continue to 4 of 7 below.

 04 of 07

-Chalupas are a popular Mexican street food, but you will also find them served in some of Puelba's more upscale restaurants.
+Chalupas are one of Mexico's popular street foods, but you will also find them served in some of Puebla's more upscale restaurants.
 They consist of small thick tortillas covered in red or green sauce topped with shredded meat (either pork or chicken) and chopped onion and then fried in lard.
 They are generally consumed as a snack but sometimes served as an appetizer.

 In Spanish, the word chalupa can also refer to a type of boat or barge.
 Possibly the name comes from the fact that chalupas look like little boats when they're frying.Continue to 5 of 7 below.

 05 of 07